BC Ale Trail

 The route from Penticton to the province’s southern reaches is dotted with wineries, lakes, orchards, and vineyards.
 And did we mention wineries?

-Stop for a tipple at Tinhorn Creek Vineyard‘s Miradoro Restaurant, Hester Creek Estate Winery, Jackson Triggs Okanagan Estates, Black Hills Estate Winery, Blasted Church Vineyards, Covert Farms Family Estate, and Liquidity Wines and Bistro.
+Stop for a tipple at Tinhorn Creek Vineyard‘s Miradoro Restaurant, Hester Creek Estate Winery, Jackson Triggs Okanagan Estates, Black Hills Estate Winery, Blasted Church Vineyards, and Liquidity Wines and Bistro.
 All are wheelchair accessible.
 Burrowing Owl Estate Winery in Oliver is another local favourite with fabulous food and excellent views; the restaurant is open from spring to mid-December.
 Note: Burrowing Owl offers a wheelchair-accessible suite with a roll-in shower.

 Want something different?
 Pull out the binoculars at Vaseux Lake Wildlife Centre Nature Trail for a bit of birding.
 This trail is accessible, but some sections may require assistance.
 There is no accessible washroom available.